Syracuse Orange football: The JMA Wireless Dome

 The Syracuse Orange football team plays their games at the JMA Wireless Dome, referred to as the JMA Dome.
 The stadium is also known as "The Loud House", when it opened in September 1980, it was made clear just how loud it was inside; soon famous nickname was coined.
 It is the largest domed stadium of any college campus and the largest domed stadium in the Northeastern United States.
 The JMA Wireless Dome is used for several sports at the university and seats 49,250 for football.
 The field was dedicated in 2009 to Ernie Davis, the first African American Heisman Trophy winner.
 The field now reads "Ernie Davis Legends Field" between the 45 yard lines on the home side.
 Davis's number forty-four was also placed along that yard line.
 The dedication took place at the Syracuse vs. West Virginia game October 10, 2009.

 In May 2018, the university announced the first phase of a major renovation to the JMA Wireless Dome as the central portion of a larger campus update.
 The most significant changes were the replacement of the current air-supported roof with a fixed roof, two-thirds of which will be translucent, the installation of air conditioning and the largest centerhung videoboard in college sports.
 The upgrade also included a new lighting and sound systems, Wi-Fi improvements, accessibility upgrades, improved restrooms, and new concession spaces.
 The high-profile renovation project by Geiger Engineers - the same firm that was the structural engineer for the original stadium, was named a winner of NCSEA's 2021 Excellence in Structural Engineering Award for Forensic/Renovation/Retrofit/Rehabilitation Structures.

 The school announced the next phase of its work to enhance, elevate and expand the stadium experience in April, 2022.
 This includes a complete replacement of benches with individual seats; a construction of a new publicly accessible event facility adjacent to the Dome; and an upgrade of the entire digital infrastructure, including latest 5G technology and wireless connectivity.
-The renovation of both phases, estimated to cost $165 million, is expected to be completed in 2024.
+The renovation of both phases, estimated to cost $165 million, was completed in 2024.

 Future scheduled opponents

+Syracuse will play the following ACC teams in 2025: